ashleykleynhans/BankBot/README.md

 Your bank statements contain sensitive financial data.
 This application:
 - Processes everything locally (no cloud services)
-- Uses a local LLM via Ollama
+- Uses a local LLM via OpenAI-compatible API
 - Stores data in a local SQLite database

 The `statements/` and `data/` directories are gitignored by default.